Female Genital Mutilation - Now Postponed to a date to be arranged.

 Announcement from Leicester Safeguarding Children Partnership Board and Leicestershire&Rutland Safeguarding Children Partnership:

-Unfortunately, due to government advice regarding Covid19 and associated risks, we have been asked to postpone all conferences until end of May 2020.
+Unfortunately, due to government advice regarding Covid19 and associated risks, we have been asked to postpone all conferences until further notice.

 We will be rescheduling the dates as soon as the situation improves and look forward to welcoming you again to our events as soon as possible.

-In the meantime, we wish you a safe and healthy 2,5 months.
+In the meantime, we wish you a safe and healthy time.

 For queries: firstname.lastname@example.org